- Start dateSeptember 2018

-The integrated approach of the course to critical thinking provides you with the opportunity to work with critical ideas in an applied design context – for example psycho-geographic practice as empirical research or engaging with other critical theories of space to generate user perspectives.
+The course's integrated approach to critical thinking provides you with the opportunity to work with critical ideas in an applied design context – for example psycho-geographic practice as empirical research or engaging with other critical theories of space to generate user perspectives.
 This ensures that ideation processes take on both the macro as well as micro opportunities for innovation and speculation crucial to building a portfolio of highly engaged work.

-LCC has an outstanding team of practitioners and published researchers and enjoys a powerful programme of visiting speakers.
+LCC has an outstanding team of practitioners and published researchers and enjoys a rich programme of visiting speakers.
 The course also benefits from a cross-European collaboration with design industry professionals and higher education institutions and there is an opportunity to visit at least one other centre in Europe during the course.

-- 1.1 Theories and Technologies of Interaction Design (40 credits)
+- Theories and Technologies of Interaction Design (40 credits)

-Phase 1 of the course introduces you to the technologies and concepts that are core to the practice and theory of interaction design.
+Term One of the course introduces you to the technologies and concepts that are core to the practice and theory of interaction design.
 Following an induction programme that sets the scene for the course, you will see how contemporary interaction, design and communication practice uses a range of technologies and concepts, and you will experience the interrelationship between theory and practice.

-- 2.1 Interaction Futures and Speculative Design (40 credits)
+- Interaction Futures and Speculative Design (20 credits)

-- 2.2 Physical Computing and Design Prototyping (20 credits)
+- Physical Computing and Design Prototyping (20 credits)

-- Unit 3.1 Final Major Research Project
+- Unit 4.1 Final Major Research Project

 (Weighted 50% written component and 50% practical component)